 This opportunity is specifically for members of the Friends of Cleburne State Park to record their volunteer hours for park related projects and programs.

-Under the direction of the Park Manager, this position will serve as a volunteer for the Doctors Creek Unit of Cooper Lake State Park.
-This position will work with park staff to assist in maintenance, janitorial, clerical, and/or customer service duties.
-Apply online at tpwd.texas.gov/volunteer.
+This position will serve as a volunteer for Cooper Lake State Park Doctors Creek unit.
+This position will work with park staff to assist in maintenance, janitorial, clerical, trail work and/or customer service duties.

 Program: Cooper Lake State Park/Doctors Creek Unit

 This position is for members and prospective members of Friends of Doctors Creek Park, Inc. The purpose of Friends of Doctors Creek Park, Inc. shall be to preserve, promote, and serve Cooper Lake State Park Doctors Creek Unit in efforts to host and provide services through educational, civic, and social activities as deemed necessary by the Corporation.
 Membership is open to individuals, corporations, partnerships, and associations who have an interest in Cooper Lake State Park Doctors Creek Unit.
 Membership dues are payable at any time.
 The period of membership is from the date dues are paid until the same date the next year.
 The Friends of Doctors Creek Park, Inc. has sponsored and funded many community and park events to include: catfishing tournaments, Christmas events, egg hunts, kids fishing days, hunter education classes, membership drives, fish frys, concerts, and fundraisers.
 This group has been instrumental in funding several projects to enhance opportunities at the park including the construction of the Bluebonnet Fishing Pier and the addition of artifical fish habitat at the fishing pier.Apply online at tpwd.texas.gov/volunteer.